When a client connects to the MySQL server, the server uses the

 appropriate account row from the

 table.
-It then uses this row to authenticate the client.
+The server then consults this row to authenticate the

 Before MySQL 5.5.7, the server authenticates the password provided